MotusWTS/motusServer/inst/doc/status_api.md

 ### Request ###
  - requests are sent by the HTTP POST method
  - the request has header `Content-Type: application/x-www-form-urlencoded`
+ - can have an optional header `Accept-Encoding: gzip` in which case the reply will be gzip-compressed, rather then bzip2-compressed (see below)
- - the POST data has a single item called `json`
+ - the POST data has a single item called `json`, which is a JSON-encoded object.
  - the fields of `json` are the parameters listed for each API entrypoint below.
  - most requests require an `authToken` value, which can be obtained by a call to `authenticate_user`; alternatively, it can be the value (*not* URL-encoded) of a cookie